areugoh/proto/proto/iam-roots/api/v1/design-doc.md

 Service that handles the authorization. if the user is authenticated, it will return a token that can be used to access the resources.
 If the user is not authenticated, it will return a redirect to the `iam-leaves` screen, triggering the webauthn flow to either sign in or sign up the user.
+The token is a JWT token that contains the user information and the permissions that the user has.
+The token is signed with a private key that is only known by the `iam-roots` service.
+The following are the expected actions on the token service:

+- `authorize`
+- `token/refresh`
+- `token/revoke`
+- `token/validate`
+- `token/verify`

 #### Webauthn

 Service that handles the registration and authentication of the user.
 FIDO or Passkey are the only supported authenticator methods at the moment.
 If another method is required, it will live in a different service.
+The following are the expected actions on the webauthn service:

+- `challenge`
+- `registration`

 ### Register